-Daphne is a Senior Associate at Atomico, focussed on our early stage investments - predominantly Consumer and Benelux.
+Daphne is a Principal at Atomico, focused on our early stage investments in the UK and Benelux, alongside a vertical focus on Consumer internet and Climate.
 She works on sourcing, due diligence and portfolio management.

 I look for founders who are bold, and hungry to change the world, but don’t take themselves, or life, overly seriously.
 There are many problems in the world and tech has a unique opportunity to solve many of them in a scalable manner.
 That said, no founder's journey is smooth or simple, so I look for entrepreneurs who have a good sense of humour, and who can roll with the punches.
 From cramped workspaces to terrible coffee, I enjoy working with people who can laugh at the insanity of it all.

 My life has been characterised by curiosity.